 The best way to master implementing change, vendor management, managing teams and motivating others is to build on your existing experience.
 Taking the time to reflect on your work so far can reveal what you already know and highlight areas where you focus on improvement.
 Deakin University’s Master of IT Leadership will help you consolidate your existing technical knowledge skills and enhance your ability to lead in a project or specific area.

-The online Master of Information Technology Leadership at Deakin is an opportunity for you to use your work experience to gain a master’s degree.
+The Master of Information Technology online degree at Deakin is an opportunity for you to use your work experience to gain a master’s degree.
 Reach out to our Enrolment team on 1300 043 524.